NicLandajo/Crate/README.md

 Built for teams.
 Curators configure libraries, users and engines; Visitors browse and import.
 Access, write privileges and interface options are set per role, so an artist sees a simple browser while a pipeline lead sees the controls.

-Libraries and their caches are separate, so you can keep thumbnails and animated previews on SSD or NVMe while the raw elements live on high-capacity storage server.
+Libraries and their caches are separate, so you can keep thumbnails and animated previews on SSD or NVMe while the raw elements live on high-capacity storage.

 Compatible with Nuke 15, 16 and 17, on PySide2 and PySide6.
 Development and testing focused on Nuke 17.